Introduction

 This means that if you travel to these states, you’re pretty much on your own.
 The next best option would be to enlist the help of private security personnel who are well-versed in search, rescue, and evacuation activities in high-risk zones.

-How Safe Is Cancun
+How Safe Is Cancun in 2025?

 Just a few years ago, a military base was set up in Cancun to curb the rising number of homicides in the region.
 However, more often than not, this brand of Mexican violence is usually gang-related and not necessarily targeted at foreign nationals or tourists.
 While there is still the possibility of getting caught up in the crossfire, Cancun, for the most part, has not had any significant travel advisories from the US, UK, or any other government.

-While Cancun is not 100% safe, it is a lot safer than other cities across Mexico.
-You should still exercise safety precautions if you intend to make it your next vacation destination.
 However, if you are wealthy, the threat of kidnapping is significantly higher and you should strongly consider traveling with an executive protection detail that has experience operating in this region of the world.

 Are wealthy travelers at greater risk?

-Is It Safe to Travel to Cabo San Lucas
+Is It Safe to Travel to Cabo San Lucas?

 Those involved in this type of crime ring do not want to risk getting caught by hotel management and losing employment, so they target their victims based on a combination of the following factors: